-- Do not undercook this recipe as the middle will sink right in.
+- Do not undercook this recipe, as the middle will sink right in.
 In other words, the loaf needs to be cooked in the center before you take it out.

 - Cooking times will vary depending on your oven temp, location, and inside temperature.

 If you have a smaller 8 x 4-inch loaf pan, you can also use that, but only fill it 3/4 of the way full.
-You might be able to get two loaf cakes from out it using a smaller loaf pan.
+You might be able to get two loaf cakes out of it using a smaller loaf pan.

 Make sure you use a greased loaf pan when baking the bread.

 Banana Bread with Walnuts